eaplatanios/jelly-bean-world/README.md

   2. Add agents to this simulator.
   3. Issue move commands for each agent.

-The following simple example where a simulator is constructed locally (within the same process) and a single agent continuously moves east.
+The following is a simple example where a simulator is constructed locally (within the same process) and a single agent continuously moves east.

 ```c++
 #include "simulator.h"